open-app/core/README.md

 - **Quality:** User interfaces and code we are proud to share with the world
 - **Skinnable:** Easy for people to rebrand and reassemble
 - **Supported:** A team of people committed to maintaining the app and supporting its users
-- **Small:** Does one thing only, if it does many things make them separate apps.
+- **Small:** Does one thing only, if it does many things make them separate apps
 - **Mobile:** Designed to support mobile and web interfaces

 ## The Apps